 - A julep strainer – to fit inside your mixing glass and prevent garnishes from mixing

 - A fine strainer – to remove ice fragments and prevent unnecessary foam.

 Champagne cocktail recipes

 There are oodles of champagne cocktail recipes available on the web, but selecting the finest can be a tricky task, especially if you don’t know where to begin.
-As well as providing divine champagne gift boxes, we also know a thing or two about the best cocktails with fizz, for those of you with more refined tastebuds.
+As well as providing divine wine and champagne gift boxes, we also know a thing or two about the best cocktails with fizz, for those of you with more refined tastebuds.
 But which are the best cocktails with champagne?

 A flavourful French 75